DonGill/myPy/README.md

 In all cases, original work and ownership is cited.

 ## Learning examples
-1. Microblog - my code adaptation of the great blog series by Miguel Grinberg entitled, "[The Flask Mega-Tutorial](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)" that I am using to learn the Flask framework.
+1. **Microblog** - my code adaptation of the great blog series by Miguel Grinberg entitled, "[The Flask Mega-Tutorial](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)" that I am using to learn the Flask framework.

+2. **md-reporting** - a working set of scripts used to report (csv) metadata used in markdown files.